elixir-inspector/ua_inspector/README.md

 The local path of the downloaded files will be shown to you upon command invocation.

+After downloading the databases an informational README file will be placed in the database path with a link to the default database sources.

 ### Configuration

 Add the path to the user agent database you want to use to your project